 1.2.
 Network.
 At the Entity’s sole cost and expense, the Entity will provide for a high-speed internet connection capable of consistently producing upload speeds at all times of at least ten (10) megabytes per second.
 At the Entity’s sole cost and expense, the Entity will also provide for a network switch that will be approved by DPD and the City.

 1.3.
 Storage.
-At the Entity’s sole cost and expense, the Entity will ensure that footage from all cameras is stored for at least 30 (thirty) days via a network-attached storage device (“NAS”) or cloud-based storage that will be compatible with DPD’s surveillance software provider.
-The NAS will utilize two continuous duty hard drives, each containing at least three (3) terabytes of storage space.
-At the Entity’s discretion, the Entity may provide back-up onsite storage through SD/SDHC storage cards.
+At the Entity’s sole cost and expense, the Entity will ensure that footage from all cameras is stored on an Axis approved SD/SDHC card, and for at least thirty (30) days via a network-attached storage device (“NAS”) or cloud-based storage that will be compatible with DPD’s surveillance software provider.

 1.4.
 Cloud Subscription.
 At the Entity’s sole cost and expense, the Entity will continuously provide for any cloud-related subscription services required to connect the cameras to DPD’s surveillance software provider.